CLP Labelling Guide: Step-by-Step for Candle and Wax Melt Makers

 Related Guides

-A practical guide to cosmetic safety assessments (CPSRs) for UK soap, skincare, and bath product makers.
-Covers what's required, when you need one, and how to prepare.
+A practical guide to UK cosmetic labelling requirements for soap, skincare, and bath product makers.
+Covers INCI lists, responsible person details, batch codes, and PAO symbols.